icanalesm/dwm/README.md

 ## My customisation

-My [dotfiles repo](https://github.com/icanalesm/dotfiles) contains the scripts used in `config.h`, files for setting terminal colors, default fonts and my `.xinitrc` file, among other thing.
+My [dotfiles repo](https://github.com/icanalesm/dotfiles) contains the scripts used in `config.h`, files for setting terminal colors, default fonts and my `.xinitrc` file, among other things.

 In `config.h`: